The Quantum Substrate: Categorical Structure and the Hardware Maturity Gap

 C2 -->|"Gradient estimate"| C1

-The dimensional type system verifies consistency across the loop.
+Our dimensional type system verifies consistency across the loop.
 Parameters with physical dimensions (energy in Hartrees, distance in Bohr radii) must maintain dimensional consistency through the quantum circuit and back.
 The coeffect system tracks the transfer boundary: which values cross the classical/quantum interface, what encoding is used, and what measurement fidelity is expected.
+The transfer edge is carried in practice by our BAREWire protocol, a zero-copy CXL memory-mapping layer that preserves type structure across the boundary as a provable invariant, which is the integrity guarantee that makes a hybrid workflow tractable as a first-class target; narrowly scoped QPU-only or codec-only research efforts leave the classical/quantum bridge as a downstream integration problem.
+While we are interested in the categorical foundations of our work, we also recognize that those foundations are in service of solving real engineering problems on sound footing.

 Timeline Expectations